open-life-science/ols-governance/README.md

 1. **Selection and invitation:**
     * Invite individuals who have taken active leadership, collaborative or advisory roles in OLS.
 Names suggested and agreed by the Committee and/or executive leadership, considering diverse representations and areas of work.
 2. **Collaborative Definition of Scope:**
-    * Hold meetings and collaborative processes involving the Committee members and the Exec leadership to define the scope and ways of working for the Committee.
+    * Hold meetings and collaborative processes involving the Committee members and the Executive leadership to define the scope and ways of working for the Committee.
     * Encourage open dialogue and diverse perspectives and finalise how the Committee will have an overview of OLS work.
     * Publish the reviewed documents for public access and invite comments from the OLS community.